watlim/kafka-connect-to-bigquery/README.md

 - Change Data Capture (CDC)
 - Streams changes through Kafka and writes them to a target database in real time
 - cleansing data using Apache Spark
-- Export datra to BigQuery
+- Export data to BigQuery

 ## Tools
 - Apache Kafka